Module aws_lambda_powertools.metrics.provider.datadog

 def flush_metrics(self, raise_on_empty_metrics: bool = False) ‑> None

-def log_metrics(self, lambda_handler: AnyCallableT | None = None, capture_cold_start_metric: bool = False, raise_on_empty_metrics: bool = False, default_tags: Dict[str, Any] | None = None)
+def log_metrics(self, lambda_handler: AnyCallableT | None = None, capture_cold_start_metric: bool = False, raise_on_empty_metrics: bool = False, default_tags: dict[str, Any] | None = None)

-def serialize_metric_set(self, metrics: List | None = None) ‑> List
+def serialize_metric_set(self, metrics: list | None = None) ‑> list

 def set_default_tags(self, **tags) ‑> None

-class DatadogProvider (metric_set: List | None = None, namespace: str | None = None, flush_to_log: bool | None = None, default_tags: Dict[str, Any] | None = None)
+class DatadogProvider (metric_set: list | None = None, namespace: str | None = None, flush_to_log: bool | None = None, default_tags: dict[str, Any] | None = None)

 DatadogProvider creates metrics asynchronously via Datadog extension or exporter.